Microservices in Practice: From Architecture to Deployment

 Decentralized Data Management

-In monolithic architecture, the application stores data in a single and centralized databases to implement various functionalities/capabilities of the application.
+In a monolithic architecture, the application stores data in a single and centralized databases to implement various functionalities/capabilities of the application.

 Here are the key aspects of implementing decentralized data management in microservices architecture.